deis/workflow/src/quickstart/install-cli-tools.md

     $ curl -sSL https://get.helm.sh | bash

+!!! note
+    Note that the `unzip` package is a requirement for this command

-The installer places the `helm` binary in your current directory, but you should move it somewhere in your $PATH:
+The installer places the `helmc` binary in your current directory, but you should move it somewhere in your $PATH:

+    $ sudo ln -fs $PWD/helmc /usr/local/bin/helmc

+*or*:

     $ sudo mv $PWD/helmc /usr/local/bin/helmc